PupoSDC/chair-flight/libs/content/blog/posts/008-issue-button/page.md

   date: '2024-01-27'
   tag: Feature
   description: >
-    In order to make it easier for you to report issues with Chair Flight we have added a new button on the top Right Corner to all our pages where you can quickly report any issues you find.
+    In order to make it easier for you to report issues with Chair Flight, we have added a new button in the top right corner to all our pages.
+With this button, you can quickly report any issues you find.

-    This feature comes straight out of a user suggestion: We are always listening to your feedback

-    Help us make Chair Flight better!
 ---

-In order to make it easier for you to report issues with Chair Flight we have added a new button on the top Right Corner to all our pages where you can quickly report any issues you find.
+In order to make it easier for you to report issues with Chair Flight, we have added a new button in the top right corner to all our pages.
+With this button, you can quickly report any issues you find.

-This feature comes straight out of a user suggestion: We are always listening to your feedback
+This feature is a result of a user suggestion, and we are always listening to your feedback.

 Help us make Chair Flight better!